 TABLE 21.50-1 Notes

-(7) All development on tidelands, submerged lands, and public trust lands as described in California Public Resources Code Section 30519(b) and in deferred certification areas designated by the Local Coastal Program shall require a permit issued by the Coastal Commission in accordance with procedures specified by the Coastal Commission, in addition to other permits or approvals required by the City.
+(7) All development on tidelands, submerged lands, and public trust lands as described in Cal.
+Pub.
+Resources Code Section 30519(b) and in deferred certification areas designated by the Local Coastal Program shall require a permit issued by the Coastal Commission in accordance with procedures specified by the Coastal Commission, in addition to other permits or approvals required by the City.

 21.50.025 Projects Bisected by Jurisdictional Boundaries.

 B. Projects Bisected by City and Coastal Commission Jurisdiction.
 Where a proposed development is located within both the Coastal Commission’s and City’s coastal development permit jurisdictions, coastal development permits are required by both the City and the Coastal Commission.
-Alternatively, if the applicant, the City and the Coastal Commission agree, the Coastal Commission can process a consolidated coastal development permit application pursuant to the procedures in Public Resources Code, Section 30601.3.
+Alternatively, if the applicant, the City and the Coastal Commission agree, the Coastal Commission can process a consolidated coastal development permit application pursuant to the procedures in Cal.
+Pub.
+Resources Code Section 30601.3.

 C. Projects Bisected by Different Local Government Jurisdictions.
 If a project straddles the boundaries of the City and another local government, the applicant must obtain separate coastal permits from each jurisdiction.
-An exception is possible for public agencies that, pursuant to California Public Resources Code Section 30605, may obtain one “Public Works Plan” approval from the Coastal Commission, in lieu of locally issued coastal permits.
+An exception is possible for public agencies that, pursuant to Cal.
+Pub.
+Resources Code Section 30605, may obtain one “Public Works Plan” approval from the Coastal Commission, in lieu of locally issued coastal permits.

 Chapter 21.52